 By avoiding foods and others that seem to cause gas, the bloat will often subside.
 Foods that are hard to break down and should be avoided to prevent gas are:

 - Certain carbohydrates and dairy products

-Another way to combat gas is by eating smaller meals, exercising, avoiding sugar free foods (many contain sorbitol or malitol and can cause gas), and reduce the amount of carbonated drinks consumed each day.
+Another way to combat gas is by eating smaller meals, exercising, avoiding sugar-free foods (many contain sorbitol or maltitol and can cause gas), and reduce the number of carbonated drinks consumed each day.

 Medicinally, there are over the counter medications that are safe to use when pregnant.
 These anti-gas supplements and chewable tablets should only be used with the guidance of your obstetrician.
 If the feelings of gas and bloat are not eliminated with diet changes and exercise changes, make sure to ask about approved gas relief medications.

-Gas is a nature part of digestion, but when women are pregnant and hormone levels are high, that gas can move from natural to uncomfortable.
+Gas is a natural part of digestion, but when women are pregnant and hormone levels are high, that gas can move from natural to uncomfortable.